 Music festivals have become so popular that they’re almost synonymous with the modern millennial experience.
 The more popular festivals like Coachella have even earned their own season, referred to as “festy season” by many social media influencers.
 With crowds in the hundreds of thousands in a party-centric atmosphere, drugs are bound to surface.

 Wanting to know exactly what the drug culture is like at the most popular music festivals, we surveyed 907 people who had been to these venues and who admitted to having consumed drugs at the events.
+And we’re talking about substances stronger than simple CBD oils.
 They divulged everything from which drugs they consumed where and how trustworthy they felt varying dealers were.
 Read on to see what they told us.

 Of course, the average amount of money spent on drugs at music festivals isn’t exactly zero.
 Festivalgoers who had done drugs spent an average of $73.62 each.
 This number feels even larger when you consider there’s only a one- to three-day time frame for intended consumption.
 That’s over $66,000 spent by participants from this study alone.
 Electric Forest, a five-day event in Michigan, racked up the highest financial expenditure among its drug users: They spent an average of $102.59 each.